 SCAR (now the Scientific Committee on Antarctic Research) grew with the Antarctic Treaty.
 Throughout the Treaty’s 6 decades, it has continued to provide independent scientific advice to Treaty members and coordinating international and multidisciplinary scientific programs in the Antarctic.

 Protecting this special place

-In 1978, the Convention for the Conservation of Antarctic Seals PDF provided a means for regulating commercial sealing should it ever resume, fully protecting three Antarctic seal species and establishing catch limit mechanisms for the other three.
+In 1978, the Convention for the Conservation of Antarctic Seals PDF provided a means for regulating commercial sealing should it ever resume, fully protecting 3 Antarctic seal species and establishing catch limit mechanisms for the other 3.

 Around the same time negotiations began for a more comprehensive convention governing marine living resources in Antarctic waters.
 The Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR), concluded in 1980, established one of the world’s first conservation agreements which seeks to manage the whole ecosystem rather than just individual commercially harvested species.
 Australia hosts the CCAMLR secretariat (the only international convention with headquarters in Australia), whose member states meet each year in Hobart.

 Australia decided in 1989 that it would not ratify a planned regime to control mineral resource activity in Antarctica, but instead opted to seek the support of Antarctic Treaty countries for full environmental protection for the continent and its surrounding seas.
 The Madrid Protocol, signed by Treaty members in that city in 1991, was a direct result of this initiative pursued by Australia, France, Italy and Belgium.
 It was a landmark agreement in the history of the Antarctic Treaty.